cedricbatailler/cedricbatailler.me/content/blog/2022-apero/index.md

 ---
-date: 2022-10-05
+date: 2022-10-20

 title: Quarto, Hugo, Apero
-subtitle: How to setup a minimal (but pretty) website in the modern era.
+subtitle: How to set up a minimal (but pretty) website in the modern era.
 author: Cédric Batailler

 show_post_date: true